wp-cli/handbook/commands/post/create.md

 : Array of taxonomy terms keyed by their taxonomy name.
 Default empty.

 [\--meta_input=&lt;meta_input&gt;]
-: Array of post meta values keyed by their post meta key.
+: Array in JSON format of post meta values keyed by their post meta key.
 Default empty.

 [&lt;file&gt;]
 : Read post content from &lt;file&gt;.
 If this value is present, the